Which eCommerce Shopping Cart Should I Use and Why I chose Shopify

 Whether you already have products to sell, want to sell digital products, or are interested in dropshipping, Shopify is a perfect, all in one solution.
 Its SEO-friendly, customizable-template, baked-in shopping cart -- and many other features -- make it easy for eCommerce sellers to quickly open their virtual doors and start earning money.

 *Note, this article contains affiliate links.
-What I’m sharing here is based on my four years experience as a Shopify eCommerce seller.
+What I’m sharing here is based on my six years experience as a Shopify eCommerce seller.
 If you find this article helpful, and decide Shopify is for you, please use the links you find here to sign up, read more about Shopify or start your free 14-day trial.

 Still Have Questions?
 I am happy to help :) Contact me